 In a bowl with cooked noodles, add the prepared soup.
 Serve.

 - Add the lime juice when all the cooking is done.
 Wait for 2 to 3 minutes after you turn the heat off.
-Lime juice tends to lose potency/flavor at high temperatures and may turn the soup slightly bitter if added to the boiling soup.
-Adding the lime juice while cooking might also curdle the soup.
-So it’s best to wait and add the juice later.
+Lime juice tends to lose flavor at high temperatures.
+Adding it during the cooking process might also curdle the soup.

 - Add the noodles to the soup just before eating.
 If left in the soup for a long time, noodles will continue to soak the liquid and turn mushy and unpleasant.
 Serving the noodles and soup separately will allow easy customization (I like more soup and a little portion of noodles) and will also make it easier for you to store the soup separately from the noodles if you have any leftovers.